Each week we will set one topic of conversation for your child to have with you. This will be sent out via Parentmail and will not be ‘handed in’.

 Chichester Library has a wide selection of both fiction and non-fiction for children of all ages and it's free to join.

-Spellings will be set by the children's teachers in their phonics groups with a spelling test on Wednesday where appropriate.
+Spellings will be set by the children's teachers in their phonics groups with a spelling test on Monday where appropriate.

 Our cookies ensure you get the best experience on our website.